stuycs-gh-classrooms/nxtm-p01-pd10-tahsans-team/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
+- Setup
+- run
-- LIST OF COMMANDS HERE
+-

 Mouse Control:
 - Mouse movement: